vijay35/junit-get-started/README.md

 ## <a id="set"></a>Setting up the Project

-* Download [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-Make sure that it is for your Operating System!
+* Download [Java 8 JDK] from this link : http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html for your operating system.
 * Make sure you have declared the `JAVA_HOME` environment variable to the directory where JDK was installed.
 * Fork the repository by clicking on the *Fork* icon at the top right corner of this page.
 * Clone the repository to your local machine by running the following commands on git: